🎉 $1,000 off Mindfulness Teacher Certification — annual sale ending soon

-Neuro-Learning and Amplifying Our Meditation Practice with Dr. Rick Hanson
+Neuro-Learning and Amplifying Our Meditation Practice - Dr. Rick Hanson

 The human brain’s greatest asset is also its biggest curse.
 Fortunately, it doesn’t have to be that way.
 With mindfulness, we can change our brains, amplifying the results of our meditation practice.